 As I look around the courtroom, I notice that there is a piece of artwork hanging on the wall behind Judge Kennedy's desk right where the sidebars are usually held.
 It's unusual.
 It's a series of lines in a wide "V" pattern \ /; alternating white, red and blue lines that start with red at the top, fading to light blue then dark blue.
 I'm positive this piece of art was not here the last time I was inside Dept. 109.

 More counsel arrive in the well for another hearing.
-An Asian looking DDA sees Stacey and they exchange smiles and a quick hug.
-Stacey is wearing a dark gray pantsuit with a black top underneath.
+An Asian looking DDA sees Stacy and they exchange smiles and a quick hug.
+Stacy is wearing a dark gray pantsuit with a black top underneath.
 The jacket is short and fits her frame nicely.

 The ABC Channel 7 cameraman sets up his tripod inside the jury box.
 A dishwater blond defense attorney enters and sits at the defense table to change her shoes.
 I'm drawn to the large crystal pendant hanging from a long cord around her neck.
 Right next to the crystal I see a tiny silver cross.
 To me, she looks a bit disheveled.
 Her black pants and jacket are very form fitting; the stretchy gray top underneath presents a layered look since it's longer than the short-waisted jacket.

 Okun-Wiese and Kassabian continue to confer over some papers.
-Then Stacey and one of the defense attorneys go over to the clerks desk to review a large stack of documents.
+Then Stacy and one of the defense attorneys go over to the clerks desk to review a large stack of documents.

 More Park supporters arrive.
 When they enter they stop to give Park a hug.
 A tall balding black man, obviously an attorney, enters Dept. 109.
 As he passes Chronister sitting on the aisle, he shakes his hand.
 I'm guessing that this is probably the court appointed attorney, instructed to advise Park on her rights and the potential conflict of interest with keeping her current counsel that are being paid by Dr. Munir Uwaydah, Park's former employer.
 (Uwaydah fled the country when Park was arrested back in June 2010.)
 The bald headed counsel is wearing a light griege suit with a faint plaid pattern.